mthl/guix-artwork/website/drafts/the-big-change.md

 contain an [association
 list](https://www.gnu.org/software/guile/manual/html_node/Association-Lists.html)
 that maps input labels to file names.
-The `"gawk"` label in `inputs` is here to allow build-side code to allow build-side code to get at an input’s file name.
+The `"gawk"` label in `inputs` is here to allow build-side code to get at an input’s file name.

 Still here?
 The paragraphs above are a demonstration of the shortcoming